jetbundle/jetbundle.github.io/_diffequations/transformation_guidline.md

 **Structure:**
 1. **State the Concept:** Define the mathematical object or theorem rigorously.
-2. **Immediate Illustration:** Immediately following the definition, provide a worked example (using blockquotes or distinct visual style) to ground the abstract concept.
+2. **Immediate Illustration:** Immediately following the definition, provide a worked example (using blockquotes) to ground the abstract concept.
-3. **Narrative Bridge:** Follow the example with a "Reflection" paragraph explaining what the example revealed, what it failed to do, or what nuance it exposed, leading into the next concept.
+3. **Narrative Bridge:** Follow the example with a paragraph explaining what the example revealed, what it failed to do, or what nuance it exposed, leading into the next concept.

 **Example Transformation:**